Douglas Domenech

-Douglas William Domenech is an American government official who served as the Assistant United States Secretary of the Interior for Insular Areas in the Trump administration from 2017 to 2021.
+Douglas William Domenech (born August 5, 1955) is an American government official who served as the Assistant United States Secretary of the Interior for Insular Areas in the Trump administration from 2017 to 2021.
 He is a former George W. Bush administration political appointee who served in roles of Deputy Chief of Staff of the United States Department of the Interior, and Senior Advisor to the Secretary of the Interior, as well as having held a position on the White House Working Group on the Political Status of Puerto Rico.

 A probe by the Interior Department's Inspector General concluded that Domenech had in 2017 misused his office for personal gain by getting the EPA to hire his son-in-law.
 Investigators also said that Domenech had used his office to promote another family member's business.

 Early life and education

 Born August 5, 1955, in Georgia, Douglas W. Domenech grew up in a military family and lived in Panama, the Dominican Republic, and the father's native island of Puerto Rico as a child.
-His father, John Domenech, served in the Army for 30 years and retired as a colonel.
+His father, John Domenech, served in the United States Army for 30 years and retired as a colonel.
 His mother, Margaret Jean Heddaeus, was born in Pittsburgh, Pennsylvania and was of German and colonial American ancestry.
 Domenech graduated from Antilles High School at Fort Buchanan, Puerto Rico, in 1973 and earned a B.S. in forestry and wildlife management at Virginia Tech in 1978.
 He is the father of blogger and columnist Ben Domenech, who is married to Meghan McCain, a daughter of the late Senator John McCain.